ASNA/paged-data-class-example/README.md

 <small>Figure 1.
 Example SQL to fetch a page of data.</small>

+> A tip of the SQL beanie to Eugene Belkin who provided some valuable SQL expertise that helped make this technique work.

 This SQL uses the IBM i's SQL LIMIT/OFFSET feature to fetch data a page at a time.
 SQL does all of the hard work fetching a page.
 "Pages" are calculated based on the LIMIT (the page size) and the OFFSET (a zero-based page number).
 LIMIT/OFFSET requires ORDER BY clause.
 This clause ensures correct page selection.

 At runtime, your application provides the SELECT, FROM, ORDER BY, and optionally, the WHERE clauses.